1985 Ontario general election

-The 1985 Ontario general election was held on May 2, 1985, to elect the members of the 33rd Legislative Assembly of Ontario, Canada.
-The Progressive Conservatives won the most seats but not a majority.
+The 1985 Ontario general election was held on May 2, 1985, to elect members to the Legislative Assembly of Ontario in the province of Ontario, Canada.
+The Progressive Conservatives won the most seats, but came short of a majority, and lost the popular vote to the Liberals.
+This left the NDP with the balance of power in the 33rd Legislative Assembly of Ontario.

 Shortly afterward, the 42 years of PC governance in Ontario came to an end by a confidence vote defeating Premier Frank Miller's minority government.
 David Peterson's Liberals then formed a minority government with the support of Bob Rae's New Democratic Party.

 Prelude

 Around Thanksgiving in 1984, Ontario Premier Bill Davis announced that he would be stepping down from his longtime post and as leader of the Ontario PCs in early 1985.
 In office since 1971, he had a string of electoral victories by pursuing a moderate agenda and by relying on the skill of the Big Blue Machine team of advisors.
 Davis, who remained generally popular throughout his term in office, would unveil a surprise legacy project: full funding for Ontario's separate Catholic school system, which would become known as Bill 30.
 That decision was supported by both other parties but was generally unpopular, especially in the PC base.

 The subsequent leadership race saw the party divide into two rough camps.
 The moderate and mainly-urban wing was represented by the second-place finisher, Larry Grossman.
 The more conservative rural faction backed the eventual victor, Frank Miller.
 After Miller's victory at the convention, the party's factions failed to reconcile, which was especially important since many moderate members of the Big Blue Machine were pushed aside.